 Imagine you're at a bakery, and the baker only sells cookies in pairs.
-You can buy two cookies, four cookies, six cookies, and so on, but never just one, three, or five.
+Because of that, you can buy two cookies, four cookies, six cookies, and so on, but never just one, three, or five.
 That's because the number of cookies you can buy is always a multiple of 2.
 In our everyday lives, we often encounter situations where understanding multiples simplifies tasks, whether it's dividing items equally or recognizing patterns.

 Defining Multiples of 2

 At its core, a multiple of 2 is any number that can be obtained by multiplying 2 by an integer (a whole number).
 In simpler terms, it's any number that can be divided by 2 without leaving a remainder.
-This means that if you have a certain quantity and you can split it into two equal groups, that quantity is a multiple of 2.
+What this tells us is if you have a certain quantity and you can split it into two equal groups, that quantity is a multiple of 2.

 Mathematically, if a number n is a multiple of 2, it can be expressed as: